chrispyles/jupyter/_build/notebooks/insurance/insurance.md

+### Conclusion
-**Conclusion**: Because the p-value is 0, we know that _none_ of the shuffled sets were as far or farther in the direction of the alternative hypothesis than was the original data set; this means that in all likelihood, the observed differences are _not_ due to random chance.
+Because the p-value is 0, we know that _none_ of the shuffled sets were as far or farther in the direction of the alternative hypothesis than was the original data set; this means that in all likelihood, the observed differences are _not_ due to random chance.
 Thus, we lean in the direction of the alternative hypothesis: that being a smoker affects what you're charged by insurance companies.
 Conventional wisdom, I know, but it is still nice to have it proven empirically.